 A recent example I uncovered that is typical of the global business world, had more than 40 companies within the group and used more than 30 ERP systems only 3 of which were the same.
 Not only is the data structure different and the naming conventions and even the sizes and formats of individual pieces of data, but in many cases databases, tables and individual fields in databases were further obscured by the vendor to prevent integration by non-insiders.
 Getting a single view of the operation of these businesses, despite the fact that they made and sold the same things, was a challenge of huge and costly proportions.
 Of course, ERP is the tip of the iceberg, there was CRM, PLM and on average 15 to 25 significant systems in each company and nobody, (rightly or wrongly) trusted the data in a single- one of these systems.
 That is the face of reality.

-Getting a significant mastery of such an ecosystem will give the average business an opportunity with lower risks and far more control than they can ever achieve through acquisitions in a foreign clime.
+Getting a significant mastery of such an ecosystem will give the average business an opportunity with lower risks and far more control than they can ever achieve through acquisitions in a foreign clime, long-term at least.
 This is a business you already own that you keep ignoring.
 It is also a more addressable problem than navigating the legal and moral morass of obtaining data about customers with their consent and satisfying the needs you discover.

 Focusing on the customer for now

-The idea of building the super brand that can start off selling breakfast cereal and through increasing the number of spam emails and end up also leasing them a car and investing their pension is thankfully a subject for the history class.
+The idea of building the super brand that can start off selling breakfast cereal and through increasing the number of spam emails, end up also leasing them a car and investing their pension is thankfully a subject for the history class.

 The route to growth is through learning about why others might buy your product, and what other related problems they need solved, where to find them and how to talk to them, improve their experience and sell more focused products to more customers, NOT selling a wider range of products to fewer customers.